learning-zone/javascript-basics/README.md

 #### Q. ***What is difference between document.getElementById() and document.querySelector()?***

+* **document.getElementById()**

-* **document.getElementById()**: Returns an element object representing the element whose id property matches the specified string.
+Returns an element object representing the element whose id property matches the specified string.
 Since element IDs are required to be unique if specified, they're a useful way to get access to a specific element quickly.

 ```javascript
 element = document.getElementById(id);
 ```

+* **document.querySelector()**

-* **document.querySelector()**: Returns the first matching Element node within the node\'s subtree.
+Returns the first matching Element node within the node\'s subtree.
 If no matching node is found, null is returned.

 ```javascript
 element = document.querySelector(selectors);
 ```

+* **document.querySelectorAll()**

-* **document.querySelectorAll()**: Returns a NodeList containing all matching Element nodes within the node\'s subtree, or an empty NodeList if no matches are found.
+Returns a NodeList containing all matching Element nodes within the node\'s subtree, or an empty NodeList if no matches are found.

 ```javascript
 element = document.querySelectorAll(selectors);
 ```

-*Note: <code>querySelector()</code> is more useful when we want to use more complex selectors*.
+*Note: `querySelector()` is more useful when we want to use more complex selectors*.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>